-- Hold the brake pedal down with your right foot and set the parking brake.
+Hold the brake pedal down with your right foot and set the parking brake with your left foot.

-- 2. Move the shift lever into PARK (P) position like this:

-- Pull the lever toward you.
+- Move the shift lever into the PARK (P) position like this: - · Pull the lever toward you.

 - Move the lever up as far as it will go.

-- Move the ignition key to LOCK.
+- 3. Move the ignition key to LOCK.

-Remove the key and take it with you.
-If you can walk away from your vehicle with the ignition key in your hand, your vehicle is in PARK (P).
+- Remove the key and take it with you.
+If you can leave your vehicle with the ignition key in your hand, your vehicle is in PARK (P).